ajjn/cleaning_data_project/CodeBook.md

 directions.
 The additional mean() and std() in the variable names indicate, mean and standard deviation values, respectively.

-The units for accelerations "*acc*" are in standard gravity units 'g'.
-The units for the  angular velocity measurements "*gyro*" are in radians/seconds.
+The units for accelerations "acc" are in standard gravity units 'g'.
+The units for the  angular velocity measurements "gyro" are in radians/seconds.

 Moreover the variables are normalized and bounded within [-1,1].
 The variable names are:
-*tBodyAcc-XYZ
+* tBodyAcc-XYZ
-*tGravityAcc-XYZ
+* tGravityAcc-XYZ
-*tBodyAccJerk-XYZ
+* tBodyAccJerk-XYZ
-*tBodyGyro-XYZ
+* tBodyGyro-XYZ
-*tBodyGyroJerk-XYZ
+* tBodyGyroJerk-XYZ
-*tBodyAccMag
+* tBodyAccMag
-*tGravityAccMag
+* tGravityAccMag
-*tBodyAccJerkMag
+* tBodyAccJerkMag
-*tBodyGyroMag
+* tBodyGyroMag
-*tBodyGyroJerkMag
+* tBodyGyroJerkMag
-*fBodyAcc-XYZ
+* fBodyAcc-XYZ
-*fBodyAccJerk-XYZ
+* fBodyAccJerk-XYZ
-*fBodyGyro-XYZ
+* fBodyGyro-XYZ
-*fBodyAccMag
+* fBodyAccMag
-*fBodyAccJerkMag
+* fBodyAccJerkMag
-*fBodyGyroMag
+* fBodyGyroMag
-*fBodyGyroJerkMag
+* fBodyGyroJerkMag